hbz/lobid-blog/_drafts/skohub-vocabs.md

     $ npm i
     $ cp .env.example .env

 The static site generator itself is implemented with [Gatsby](https://www.gatsbyjs.org/).
 One reason for this choice was our good previous experience with [React](https://reactjs.org/).
 Another nice feature of Gatsby is that all content is sourced into an in-memory database that is available using [GraphQL](https://graphql.org/).
-While there is certainly a learning curve, this makes the experience of creating a static site not that much different from traditional database based approaches.
+While there is certainly a learning curve, this makes the experience of creating a static site not that much different from traditional database-based approaches.
 You can locally build a vocab as follows:

     $ cp test/data/systematik.ttl data/
     $ npm run build

 This will result in a build in `public/` directory.
 Currently, the build is optimized to be served by Apache with [Multiviews](https://httpd.apache.org/docs/2.4/mod/mod_negotiation.html) in order to provide content negotiation.
-Please not that currently only vocabularies that implement the [slash namespace](https://www.w3.org/2001/sw/BestPractices/VM/http-examples/2006-01-18/#slash) pattern.
+Please note that currently only vocabularies are supported that implement the [slash namespace](https://www.w3.org/2001/sw/BestPractices/VM/http-examples/2006-01-18/#slash) pattern.
 We will add support for hash URIs in the future.

 In order to trigger the static site generator from GitHub, a small webhook server based on [Koa](https://koajs.com/) was implemented.
-Why not [Express](https://expressjs.com/)?
-It wouldn't have made a difference.
+(Why not [Express](https://expressjs.com/)? – It wouldn't have made a difference.)
 The [webhook](https://developer.github.com/webhooks/) server listens for and validates POST requests coming from GitHub, retrieves the data from the corresponding repository and then spins up Gatsby to create the static content.

 A final word on the FlexSearch index mentioned above.
 An important use case for vocabularies is to access them from external applications.
 Using the FlexSearch library and the index pre-built by SkoHub Vocabs, a lookup of vocabulary terms is easy to implement: